 In the field of non-life insurance, the main focus remained on the optimization and standardization of our customer-facing processes.
 Both our retail and corporate businesses concentrated on providing modern, fast and outstanding service to their customers.
 In process-driven retail customer service, we focused entirely on customer experience, from the inception of the product concept through sales to claims settlement.
-In order to back-test the results of our efforts and optimize our processes, we implemented a new customer satisfaction measurement system.
-One of our priority projects in 2022 was drawing up our application for Certified Customer-Friendly Home Insurance which earned us the certification and we started selling the product on 13 January 2023.
+To measure the results of our efforts and to further optimise our processes, we continuously monitor customer feedback through our customer satisfaction measurement system.
+We have made product and pricing changes in each of our traditional retail lines of business (motor vehicle, retail property, personal accident and travel insurances) that will continue to contribute to strong growth and profitability in 2024.
+The corporate business continues to develop its portfolio in profitable product and customer segments.
+In addition to our more efficient sales activity, driven by our regional operating model, we continue our policy renewal activity to offset claims inflation and further improve profitability and avoid underinsurance.